theusaf/KahootPY/README.md

 bot.join(12345,"KahootPY")
 def joinHandle():
   pass
-bot.on("joined",joinHandle)
+bot.on("Joined",joinHandle)
 ```

-Since this is basically a translation of JavaScript to Python, expect issues and bugs.

-Documentation:
+# Documentation:
 See [kahoot.js-updated](https://github.com/theusaf/kahoot.js-updated/blob/master/Documentation.md).
-The API is very similar, besides having no Promises.
+The API is very similar with some differences listed below:

+Instead of `Promise`s, KahootPY methods return `Futures`

+Proxying works similarly, but only accepts finished requests or request options.

+Finished requests must have a `headers` object and a `text` property